Updated

-Under Health & Safety Code 11383.5 HS, it is a crime to possess certain chemicals with the intent to use those materials to manufacture either methamphetamine or N-ethyl amphetamine.
-A violation of this law is a felony offense punishable by up to six years in county jail.
+Health & Safety Code § 11383.5 HS makes it a crime to have possession of chemicals that you intend to use to manufacture (or “cook”) methamphetamine.
+A conviction is a felony punishable by up to six years in jail or prison.

 “Any person who possesses both methylamine and phenyl-2-propanone (phenylacetone) at the same time with the intent to manufacture methamphetamine, or who possesses both ethylamine and phenyl-2-propanone (phenylacetone) at the same time with the intent to manufacture N-ethyl amphetamine, is guilty of a felony…”